U.S. Citizenship and Immigration Services, Department of Homeland Security.

-This notice announces that the Secretary of Homeland Security (Secretary) is both extending the existing designation of Somalia for temporary protected status (TPS) for 18 months from September 18, 2012 through March 17, 2014, and redesignating Somalia for TPS for 18 months, effective September 18, 2012 through March 17, 2014.
-The extension allows currently eligible TPS beneficiaries to retain their TPS through March 17, 2014.
-The redesignation of Somalia allows additional individuals who have been continuously residing in the United States since May 1, 2012, to obtain TPS, if eligible.
-The Secretary has determined that an extension is warranted because the conditions in Somalia that prompted the TPS designation continue to be met.
-There continues to be a substantial, but temporary, disruption of living conditions in Somalia based upon ongoing armed conflict and extraordinary and temporary conditions in that country that prevent Somalis who now have TPS from safely returning.
+Through this notice, the Department of Homeland Security (DHS) announces that the Secretary of Homeland Security (Secretary) is extending the designation of Somalia for Temporary Protected Status (TPS) for 18 months, from September 18, 2021, through March 17, 2023, and redesignating Somalia for 18 months, effective September 18, 2021 through March 17, 2023.
+The extension allows currently eligible TPS beneficiaries to retain TPS through March 17, 2023, so long as they otherwise continue to meet the eligibility requirements for TPS.
+The redesignation of Somalia allows additional individuals who have been continuously residing in the United States since July 19, 2021 to obtain TPS, if otherwise eligible.

-Redesignation of Somalia for TPS: The redesignation of Somalia for TPS is effective September 18, 2012, and will remain in effect through March 17, 2014, a period of 18 months.
-The initial registration period for new applicants under the Somalia TPS re-designation will run from May 1, 2012 through October 29, 2012.
+Redesignation of Somalia for TPS: The 18-month redesignation of Somalia for TPS is effective September 18, 2021, and will remain in effect through March 17, 2023.
+The initial registration period for new applicants under the Somalia TPS redesignation begins on July 22, 2021 and will remain in effect through March 17, 2023.
+For more information, see

 FOR FURTHER INFORMATION CONTACT: